My last Spec Kit article answered a brownfield question:

 One subtle but important correction:

-- I would describe this setup as GPT-5.4 at
+- I would describe this setup as GPT-5.4 at medium/high by default

 Stage 3: Implement